BairiRohithReddy/EFK-Monitoring/README.md

 - **Index Creation and Deletion**: Use Index Management for creating and deleting indexes through a graphical interface.
 - **Index Settings**: Use Index Management to view and edit index settings in a more user-friendly way.
-- **Index Monitoring**: Use Index Management to monitor the health and status of your indexes.
+- **Index Monitoring**: Use Index Management to monitor the health and status of our indexes.

 ### Example Workflow Using Kibana